Geekgineer/YOLOs-CPP/README.md

 |                  | yolo11n_uint8.onnx         |
 |                  | yolo11n-seg_uint8.onnx         |

-You can use your custom yolo version with custom classes also!
+You can also use your custom YOLO version with your own custom classes!

 **Class Names:**
 - coco.names: Contains the list of class labels used by the models.